Why and How: Creating Conceptual Photographs

 The Birth of Conceptual Photography

-Before going any further, it seems important to me, as always, to set the general framework.
+Before going any further, it seems important to me, as always, to establish a general framework.

-The term conceptual photography derives from the movement called conceptual art in the 1960s.
+The term conceptual photography derives from the movement that arose in the 1960s known as “conceptual art”.

-Conceptual art is defined not by the aesthetic properties of objects or works, but only by the concept or idea of art.
+Conceptual art is defined not by the aesthetic properties of objects or works, but by the concepts or ideas of art which they invoke.

-In conceptual art, the artist can do without the object.
+In conceptual art, the artist can do without a specific object.

-From its birth, the foundations of conceptual photography were laid and will be solid.
-It is interested in the idea and its illustration.
-It is not interested in reality and the relationships it can have with it.
+From its birth, the foundations of conceptual photography were laid.
+They are solid.
+It is solely focused on the idea and its illustration.
+It is not interested in the reality that is depicted nor the relationships that the visual subject may have with reality.

 Conceptual photography has several goals: